NOBODIDI/JavaScript-Visuals/README.md

 These can be used both to discover fundamentals of JavaScript and also to add visual effects to a website or application. \
 They are highly customizable, and can be applied to many other projects.
 I hope to do this in the future.

+All visuals were made between February and May 2022

 ## To load the visual in a browser
 1. You will need a Command Line Interface (CLI).
 It is already included in macOS but you will need to install one if you are using Windows.
 I recommend Git CMD.